zcxwanda/ifctypesystem/README.md

 ## Running and testing

 This code again features a test bench, which you may run in the same fashion with `stack`.
-The tests again aim to direct you through to code base of this assignment and we strongly suggest you follow this!
+The tests aim to direct you through to code base of this assignment and we strongly suggest you follow this!

 ```